dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

    - Have a fallback plan if needed

 3. **Performance**
+   - Using a string variable is more efficient than a Compose action
    - The empty PDF is extremely lightweight
    - No impact on flow execution time
    - Minimal storage usage